jimzrt/Incognito_RCM/README.md

 Patch note
 =
 *Scandal-UK: I have maintained this project with code from projects by CTCaer and schmue.
-I take no credit for the code - I have just updated it where necessary so that it builds with the latest tools, has the improvements made in Hekate and works with the latest firmware as intended.
+I have added bug fixes and updates.
 Report any issues or contact me on GBATemp (scandal_uk).*

 Usage
 =